All Episodes

 There are no good options here.

-You know, she actually admitted that she's known for years that John Conyers uh could have been abusing female AIDS.
+You know, she actually admitted that she's known for years that John Conyers could have been abusing female aides.

-Town hall reports that Koki Roberts speaking in ABC's this week, confessed that every female in the press court knew to avoid being in an elevator with John Conyers, and apparently has known about this for years.
+Town Hall reports that Cokie Roberts, speaking in ABC's this week, confessed that every female in the press corps knew to avoid being in an elevator with John Conyers and apparently has known about this for years.

 You know, every female in the press corps knew that, right?